mvc-labs/mvcpool-manual/README.md

 Your payout comes from the real-founded block coinbase reward.
 Coinbase reward takes 100 confirmations to be spendable, a common feature in Bitcoin-like blockchains (same logic as BTC, BCH, BSV).
 After reaching 100 confirmations, your payout will be sent to your pool wallet instantly, and you can withdraw it.

+#### Why my payout has a state of orphaned

+Orphaned blocks occur when two mining pools simultaneously discover a valid block.
+In such instances, one of the blocks becomes orphaned.
+If the orphaned block is associated with Mvcpool, participants will not receive compensation for that specific block, as the block reward rightfully belongs to the other pool.

+It is noteworthy that orphaned blocks are a common occurrence across all mining pools.
+However, the likelihood of such events can be mitigated through increased investments in node connections and improved node performance.
+Strengthening the connections between mining pools contributes to a reduction in the overall orphan rate within the network.
+Your understanding and cooperation in this matter are appreciated.

 #### Do you support Asicboost

 Yes, we support AsicBoost and recommend miners to activate it.
 It can increase ROI by around 20%.